 Experts recommend having anywhere between three to nine core values.
 Enough to show you have set expectations for offering a unique culture, yet few enough for guests to understand and remember.

-Rob Sales and Lori Blass are committed to applying our experience (both as former owners/innkeepers and as licensed realtor/consultants) by serving our clients to the best of our abilities.
-Our core value of commitment to sharing our B&B expertise comes from our desire to serve our B&B clients (including both B&B buyers and sellers).
+Rob Sales is committed to applying his experience (both as a former owner/innkeeper and as a licensed realtor/consultant) by serving clients to the best of his abilities.
+Our core value of commitment to sharing B&B expertise comes from the desire to serve our B&B clients (including both B&B buyers and sellers).
 Contact us today!